redis/node-redis/README.md

 This is a Redis client for node.
 It is designed for node 0.2.2+ and redis 2.0.1+.
 It probably won't work on earlier versions of either.

-Most Redis commands are implemented, including MULTI and PUBLISH/SUBSCRIBE.
+This client supports MULTI and PUBLISH/SUBSCRIBE.

 ## Why?